-13 Paternity leave
+13 Paternity/Partner's leave

 Under current legislation, fathers/partners who have completed 26 weeks' continuous service at the beginning of the 15th week before the expected week of childbirth (EWC) are eligible to apply for up to 10 days' (pro-rated for part -time staff) statutory paid paternity leave and Statutory Paternity Pay (SPP), which is a fixed weekly rate set annually by the government.
-In addition to these statutory rights, the School offers those eligible employees up to 10 days' full contractual (occupational) paternity pay (OPP), pro-rated if part-time, which is inclusive of SPP.
+In addition to these statutory rights, the School offers all employees, regardless of their length of service, up to 20 days' full contractual (occupational) paternity/partner's pay (OPP), pro-rated if part-time, which is inclusive of SPP.

-Paternity leave should be taken on or around the birth of the child and usually within eight weeks of the child being born.
+Paternity/partner's leave should be taken on or around the birth of the child and usually within eight weeks of the child being born.

-Eligible parents in a surrogacy arrangement who are entitled to and intend to apply for a Parental Order under the Human Embryology and Fertilisation Act 2008 will be able to take paternity leave and pay (birth and adoption), if they meet the normal qualifying conditions
+Eligible parents in a surrogacy arrangement who are entitled to and intend to apply for a Parental Order under the Human Embryology and Fertilisation Act 2008 will be able to take paternity/partner's leave and pay (birth and adoption).

 Fathers/partners have a statutory right to unpaid time off to attend up to two antenatal appointments.
 However, the School offers reasonable paid time off for up to two antenatal appointments.

-In all cases of paternity leave, members of staff should notify a member of their manager and HR Adviser as soon as possible, but at least 28 days before it is anticipated that the leave will start.
+In all cases of paternity/partner's leave, members of staff should notify a member of their manager and HR Adviser as soon as possible, but at least 28 days before it is anticipated that the leave will start.

-The Paternity Leave Policy and Procedure can be found on the Human Resources website.
-For specific advice about paternity leave and/ or other family related policies, please contact your HR Adviser.
+The Paternity/Partner's leave Policy and Procedure can be found on the Human Resources website.
+For specific advice about paternity/partner's leave and/ or other family related policies, please contact your HR Adviser.